praveens1499/billswift-lead-pipeline/README.md

 1. Place the notebook and `billswift_testing_dataset.xlsx` in the same folder
 2. Open `billswift_registration_server.ipynb` in Jupyter
 3. Add your HubSpot Private App token in Step 2
+4. Add your Zapier webhook URL in Step 3 (optional — the Priority Lead alert is skipped gracefully if not configured)
-4. Run all cells — the Flask server starts and the ML model trains automatically
+5. Run all cells — the Flask server starts and the ML model trains automatically
-5. Open the HTML form in a browser and submit a registration
+6. Open the HTML form in a browser and submit a registration
-6. Watch the lead flow into Excel and HubSpot in real time
+7. Watch the lead flow into Excel and HubSpot in real time — check Slack for an instant alert if the lead scores above the priority threshold

+---

+## About

+SaaS lead generation & revenue intelligence pipeline — Python, Flask, ML, HubSpot CRM, Zapier, Slack